wp-plugins/categorytinymce/readme.txt

 Tags: category description, wp_editor
 Requires at least: 3.3
 Tested up to: 3.3.1
-Stable tag: 1.1
+Stable tag: 1.2

-Provides the ability to add a fuly functional tinymce editor to the category and tag editor to style up the introductory information for category archives.
+Provides the ability to add a fully functional tinymce editor to the category and tag editor to style up the introductory information for category archives.

 == Description ==